earlkian8/KuroAI/README.md

 GEMINI_API_KEY=your_gemini_api_key_here
 ```

-- Obtain your API key from the [Gemini API dashboard](https://example.com/gemini-api) (replace with the actual Gemini API provider link).
+- Obtain your API key from the Gemini API dashboard.
 - Ensure the `.env` file is added to `.gitignore` to prevent exposing your API key.